-Apparently there are a lot of folks up there who have had bad experiences with PayPal or are scared of it or somehow don’t understand it.
+Apparently, there are a lot of folks out there who have had bad experiences with PayPal or are scared of it or somehow don’t understand it.

 Well let me explain a few things, perhaps dispelling some false notions and offering some alternatives.

 How PayPal Works

 PayPal is a service that is like a bank in many ways but it is most assuredly NOT a bank.
 You can use it to send money to someone you want to pay, to receive money from someone who owes you, to send money to yourself in different ways (like take money out of your US bank account and spend it here in the Philippines via an ATM card), and very important to me, PayPal acts as a credit card merchant account for me.

 When I sell something online, like my specialized air mile radius maps, the buyer just clicks on a “Buy Now” button and PayPal does the rest … taking the money from whatever source the customer wants to use … bank account, credit card, electronic check and so forth.

 PayPal then deducts a small service fee (that’s how they stay in business) and deposits the money in my PayPal account, sending me a notice that the customer ordered and paid already.